Keyboard shortcuts

 • source-kafka is a real consumer with consumer-group offsets and resumable bookmarks.
 Use it for high-throughput event pipelines and durable, replayable streams.

-Rule of thumb: durable, high-volume event stream → Kafka; lightweight queue/cache already on hand → Redis.
+Rule of thumb: durable, high-volume event stream → Kafka (self-managed / Confluent) or Kinesis (AWS-native); lightweight queue/cache already on hand → Redis.

 HTTP APIs: REST vs. GraphQL vs. XML vs. gRPC